A new fund in the Cohesion Policy family

 - Use the filter menu (top right of charts) to focus on specific countries or programmes.

-Half of the JTF investments help people find new skills and reinvent the local economy
+Half of the JTF investments reinvent the local economy and help people find new skills and

 The main objective of the JTF is to alleviate the impact of the transition in the most affected territories.
 It does so by promoting balanced socio-economic development based on investments in future-proof sectors that offer opportunities for affected workers and jobseekers.
 The two main funding priorities of the JTF are to diversify local economies (so that they no longer depend on a single, polluting sector) and to reskill and upskill workers and jobseekers.